January Horoscope: Your Weekly Tarot Reading For January 09 – January 15, 2023

 The year is off to quite a dramatic start.
-Mercury continues its mischievous retrograde journey, as the moon continues to wane away in the night skies after it’s mighty full state.
-This Friday is the festival of Lohri, where we can exorcise our demons (literal and metaphorical), followed by the harvest celebration of Sankranthi that enables us to reap the fruit of all our past labours.
+Mercury continues its mischievous retrograde journey, as the moon continues to wane away in the night skies after its mighty full state.
 The stars have special messages for us that have been divined lovingly by the Tarot.
 The Angels have blessed these messages so that we may make the most of the year ahead, and be filled with love, light, and hope.

 January horoscope for the week ahead